stevleibelt/incubator/component/php/batch_job/README.md

 ## Unsorted Ideas

-* use rest or bus system to transfer the data
+* use rest, message broker or bus system to transfer the data
     * basic rest api like (HTTP METHOD)
         * /api/batch (GET, PUT, DELETE) - create or delete a new batch, PUT returns a new id, GET returns list with current availabe batches and their current status
         * /api/batch/{id} (POST, DELETE) - add items to a batch or delete the whole batch